 For the Record: Publishing in TCR

-Feature articles are typically full-length papers running thirty pages or more.
+Feature articles are typically full-length papers running thirty pages or more in length, with a maximum of 10,000 words, including references.
 Both empirical and theoretical papers are considered, but papers that combine well developed theoretical frameworks with careful empirical work are particularly appreciated.
 Feature articles may contain research, analysis, and commentary.
+The editor invites submissions utilizing all methods of inquiry, and all topics related to the field of education, broadly conceived, are welcome.
 Feature articles are considered for both online and print publication.
 Online features can take advantage of the variety of media made possible through electronic publishing, including the use of audio, video, complex or dynamic graphic displays, interactive sessions, performances, and other means to improve the communication of scholarly work.
 Features may be presented as a single article or in serial form.

-The Teachers College Record publishes new book reviews every week at its online site.
+Book reviews are published exclusively online every week.
 All reviews are invited by the editors.
 TCR does not accept unsolicited reviews, but interested scholars may suggest books for review and volunteer to review books in their areas of expertise on the Book Review page of the TCR website.